 Ikarus Scheme is an implementation of the Scheme programming language.
-The preliminary release of Ikarus implements the majority of the features found in the current standard, the Revised6 report on the algorithmic language Scheme[5] including full R6RS library and script syntax, syntax-case, unicode strings, bytevectors, user-defined record types, exception handling, conditions, and enumerations.
+The preliminary release of Ikarus implements the majority of the features found in the current standard, the Revised6 report on the algorithmic language Scheme[?] including full R6RS library and script syntax, syntax-case, unicode strings, bytevectors, user-defined record types, exception handling, conditions, and enumerations.
+User-define R6RS libraries can be compiled in-memory on the fly or compiled to disk and loaded in subsequent runs.